 We've provided you with maps of each level for you to get familiar with the layout.
 You can even print them off and bring them with you.

 It’s really simple to do – you make a single purchase before the first of each month.
-Anyone who wants to find out more about parking at the University can do so on the Estates portal page.
-To order a monthly ticket, visit the Abertay Online Shop.
+To order a monthly ticket, visit the City Council's Make a Payment page.

-There's also a revitalised gym on campus, making it ideal to use in-between classes.
+There's also a large gym on campus, making it ideal to use in between classes.
 For a minimal membership you have the use of 14 cardio vascular stations, 15 strength stations and as much training advice as you want.